orestbida/cookieconsent/docs/reference/api-reference.md

 ## setLanguage
 Changes the modal's language.
-Returns a `Promise<boolean>` equal to `true` if the language was changed successfully.
+Returns a `Promise<boolean>` which evaluates to `true` if the language was changed successfully.

 - **Type**
     ```javascript